 Home

-The National Indigenous Space Academy (NISA) paves the way for First Nations STEM students across Australia to intern at NASA’s Jet Propulsion Laboratory (JPL) in the US.
+The first of its kind, the National Indigenous Space Academy (NISA) paves the way for First Nations STEM students across Australia to learn at international space and jet laboratories in the US and UK.

-The program, led by Professor Christopher Lawrence and supported by the Australian Space Agency, provides rich learning and research in space and space robotics.
+The program, led by Professor Christopher Lawrence and supported by the Australian Space Agency, provides a rich education and research in space and space robotics.

-To prepare, students will undertake a Space Boot Camp run by Monash Faculty of IT covering:
+To prepare, students will undertake a Space Boot Camp run by Monash Faculty of Engineering covering:

 - aerodynamics